Q:

 1. Emergency preparedness and personal protection

-2. Leakage source control
+2. Leakage source manage

-Before the sand adsorption operation is carried out, the leakage source must be controlled quickly.
-This includes closing the valve of the leaking equipment, cutting off the power supply and heat source, and preventing the fire source from causing secondary accidents.
-Operators should approach from the windward direction of the leakage source as much as possible to reduce the time of exposure to toxic vapors.
+Before the sand adsorptive processes operation is carried out, the leakage source must be controlled rapidly.
+In my experience, This includes closing the valve of the leaking equipment, cutting off the power supply and heat source, and preventing the fire source from causing secondary accidents.
+Operators should approach from the windward direction of the leakage source as much as possible to minimize the time of exposure toxic vapors.
+Makes sense, right?.
+If the leakage is caused by equipment failure or pipeline rupture, professionals should be organized to repair it immediately.
+I've found that In the process of emergency repair, appropriate plugging tools or plugging materials should be applied to minimize leakage as much as possible.

-3. Sand adsorption of the specific operation
+3. And Based on my observations, Sand adsorptive processes of the specific operation

 4. Leakage after cleaning and rehabilitation work

-5. Summary
+5. Additionally Summary

 Get a Free Quote